-Strata Oil & Gas is focused on the exploration and development of carbonate-hosted bitumen in Western Canada.
+Strata Oil & Gas is focused on the exploration and development of carbonate-hosted bitumen and heavy oil in Western Canada.

-Today, our land base comprises approximately 53,760 acres (approximately 84 sections).
-Of that, nearly 52,480 acres (approximately 82 sections) is in the Peace River region.
+Our land base comprises over 60,672 hectares (more than 149,000 acres) in the Peace River region.
 This region is estimated to contain more than 188 billion barrels of oil.

 Strata Oil's Cadotte lands are surrounded by Koch and Shell.

 Strata Oil's Cadotte holdings consist of Cadotte Central, Cadotte West, and Cadotte East.